TheIndieArmy/placeholdarr/README.md

 # Placeholdarr

-Placeholdarr is an AI-developed application built from the ground up, inspired by [Infinite Plex Library](https://github.com/arjanterheegde/infiniteplexlibrary).
+Placeholdarr is an AI-developed application conducted by TheIndieArmy and built from the ground up, inspired by [Infinite Plex Library](https://github.com/arjanterheegde/infiniteplexlibrary).

 ## Overview